tungerer/tungerer.github.io/_pages/talks.md

 Upcoming talks and posters
 ======
 1. <b>Ungerer, Tobias</b> (2024, April 9): Creative grammar: How speakers comprehend novel argument structure mappings.
 English Linguistics Circle Research Seminar.
-University of Santiago de Compostela and University of Vigo, Spain.
+University of Santiago de Compostela and University of Vigo, Spain. (<a href="https://elc.org.es/?page_id=20">see here for info</a>)
 1. <b>Ungerer, Tobias</b>, Caitlyn Antal, and Roberto G. de Almeida (2024, May 16-18): Sneezing the napkin off the table: Online comprehension of grammatically creative sentences [Poster presentation].
 37th Annual Conference on Human Sentence Processing (HSP).
 Ann Arbor, MI, USA.
 1. Hartmann, Stefan, and <b>Tobias Ungerer</b> (2024, June 18-22): Language, schmanguage: A corpus-based exploration of the semantics of English shm-reduplication.
 45th Annual Conference of the International Computer Archive for Modern and Medieval English (ICAME).
 Vigo, Spain.